Manifest Patching

 When you provide a custom manifest file, these keys are merged:

-name,version,descriptionhost_permissionspermissionscontent_security_policycommandsexternally_connectableweb_accessible_resourcesbrowser_specific_settings(Firefox only)- Any other custom keys
+name,version,descriptionhost_permissionspermissionscontent_scripts(additional user entries are preserved)content_security_policycommandsexternally_connectableweb_accessible_resourcesbrowser_specific_settings(Firefox only)- Any other custom keys

 Merge behavior: User values override defaults except for framework-controlled keys.
+For content_scripts, Hexa-generated entries are always present and user entries are appended.

 Platform-Specific Examples